EGI-Federation/documentation/content/en/users/data/management/rucio/getting-started/_index.md

 - [**Rucio Storage Element**](https://rucio.readthedocs.io/en/latest/overview_Rucio_Storage_Element.html)
   (RSE) is another name for an endpoint, or storage solution.
 - [**Rules**](https://rucio.readthedocs.io/en/latest/replication_rules_examples.html)
   are an instruction to Rucio to do a certain thing.
 This can be to ensure file _x_ has at least 1 copy at _storagesite1_, or ensure file _y_ is on tape, or even on tape at more than one location, or even file _z_ has 2 copies at any site within a selection of sites.
 How you set up the RSE and the attributes you give them allows for many different strategies to transfer and ordanise data.
 Once a rule is created, Rucio will get to work to ensure that the rule is satisfied at all times.
 - **File** is single file within Rucio.
 - **Dataset** is a collection of files, which may be a collection or related results, or data.
 - **Container** is a collection of Datasets which may build a larger subset of a whole experiment.
 - **Scope** is a collection in which files, datasets, and containers are placed.
   Users will have their own scope, often user.username.
 But also experiments, sub-experiments, or however you wish to orgaise the data can also have scopes.
   Accounts can be given access to scopes by VO admins.
 - **Data Identifier** (DID) uiniquely identifies data in Rucio.
-It is made up from the scope and the filename, seperated by a colon (e.g. _experiment1:file1_).
+It is made up from the scope and the filename, seperated by a colon (e.g.
+  _experiment1:file1_).

 ## Getting started as a new user

+### Account creation

 1. To get set up with a Rucio account please create a ticket on [GGUS](https://ggus.eu/?mode=ticket_submit).
 Please fill in the form with a